Skip to content

 Publish a test message to the uplink topic using the gcloud CLI or the GCP Console.

-Integration events — go to Integrations center ⇾ Integrations, open the Pub/Sub integration, and check the Events tab.
+Go to Integrations center ⇾ Integrations, open the Pub/Sub integration, and check the Events tab.
+One Uplink event appears with status OK.
 Click in the Message column to inspect the raw payload pulled from the subscription.

 • In — the raw payload passed to the converter.

-• Out — the decoded result: deviceName, deviceType, attributes (model, serialNumber, integrationName), and telemetry (temperature, humidity).
+• Out — the decoded result: deviceName, deviceType, attributes, and telemetry (temperature, humidity).

 • MetadataintegrationName and pubSubMsgId (the unique message ID assigned by GCP Pub/Sub).